My Cat Is Dragging Their Butt on the Floor

 If you wish to know more about infections in cats, don't miss our article on cryptococcosis in cats.

-Anal gland impaction
+Anal gland obstruction

 Tumors

 These tumors can be perianal adenoma (benign) and adenocarcinoma of the anal sacs (malignant).
 In the latter, an increase in the calcium levels of the blood is detected in affected cats.
 Cats suffering from this type of tumor tend to develop a lump in the area which causes great discomfort and pain.
-Other clinical signs might arise, such as excessive licking of the area, ulceration, bleeding, anorexia, infections, fever, loss of appetite, constipation, and difficulty or pain in defecation.
+Other clinical signs might arise, such as excessive licking of the area, ulceration, bleeding, anorexia, infections, fever, loss of appetite, constipation, and difficulty o pain in defecation.

 How to stop your cat dragging their butt